webpack/webpack.js.org/content/plugins/commons-chunk-plugin.md

   async: boolean|string,
   // If `true` a new async commons chunk is created as child of `options.name` and sibling of `options.chunks`.
   // It is loaded in parallel with `options.chunks`.
-It is possible to change the name of the output file
+  // Instead of using `option.filename`, it is possible to change the name of the output file by providing
-  // by providing the desired string instead of `true`.
+  // the desired string here instead of `true`.

   minSize: number,
   // Minimum size of all common module before a commons chunk is created.